Pjaerr/joshuaj.co.uk/src/pages/blog/building-desktop-app-svelte-electron.md

 This blogpost will walk you through creating a basic markdown editor for the desktop using Svelte and Electron.
 We will be able to edit markdown files and see a side-by-side preview as well as **Open Files**, **Create New Files** and **Save Files** using the Electron API and NodeJS.

-The finished product will look something like this:
+You can find the code for the finished product here: [https://github.com/Pjaerr/Svelte-Electron-Desktop-App](https://github.com/Pjaerr/Svelte-Electron-Desktop-App) which looks like:

 <Video
   src="/assets/blog/building-desktop-app-svelte-electron/finished-application-svelte-electron"